grafana/grafana/contribute/backend/instrumentation.md

 Be careful with what label values you accept or add.
 Using or allowing too many label values could result in [high cardinality problems](https://grafana.com/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/).

-If label values originates from user input they should be validated.
+If label values originate from user input they should be validated.
 Use `metricutil.SanitizeLabelName(<label value>)` from the `pkg/infra/metrics/metricutil` package to sanitize label names.

 > **Important:** Only allow a pre-defined set of labels to minimize the risk of high cardinality problems.
 Be careful to not expose any sensitive information in label values; for example, secrets, credentials, and so on.